mstevetodd/EngineDriver_Home/docs/contributing/index.rst

 .. include:: ../include.rst

 .. sidebar::
+   :class: sidebar-on-this-page

    .. contents:: On This Page
       :local:

 Contributing to the Code
 ========================